 If your child developed the eating disorder under your roof, but you were not aware, you may worry that you failed them somehow.
 How could you not know everything about your child?
 What did you fail to do?
 Why weren’t you able to help them avoid this?

-Even if your child didn’t develop the eating disorder until after they were living with you, you probably still feel deeply uncomfortable about how your parenting methods may have impacted your child.
+Even if your child didn’t develop the eating disorder until after they were living with you, you probably still worry that your parenting methods may have impacted your child.
 Was there anything you could have done differently to help your child avoid this fate?

 If you’re like most parents, you’re freaking out at this point.
 Please, take a deep breath and consider the following:

 It’s not uncommon for eating disorders to run in families.
 Twin studies have discovered that sometimes identical twins raised separately often share eating disorder behaviors.

 But even if you don’t see anyone in your family tree who has an eating disorder, you should know that eating disorders rarely occur all by themselves.
 They are often accompanied by anxiety disorders, depression, obsessive-compulsive disorder, and other disorders that are indicated by emotional processing challenges.